Rishi-V/ML-MAPF-with-Search/README.md

 2. Simple Scalable Imitation Learning model "SSIL" (from second paper)
 3. Real-Time LaCAM (from third paper)

 Ths repo shows to use CS-PIBT, LaCAM, and Real-Time LaCAM with a learnt policy.
-This codebase does not provide a command-line way to switch out different models, but users only need to modify the `runNNOnState()` function to try out their own models.
+This codebase does not provide a command-line way to switch out different models, but users only need to modify the `runNNOnState()` function in `main_pys.simulator.py` to try out their own models.

 ## Installation
 To clone the repository, run: